ml5js/ml5-library/docs/reference/neural-network.md

 ## Description

 Create your own neural network and train in the browser with the ml5.neuralNetwork.
 Collect data to train your neural network or use existing data to train your neural network in real-time.
-Once it is trained, your neural network and do `classification` or `regression` tasks.
+Once it is trained, your neural network can do `classification` or `regression` tasks.

 ## Quickstart